 \end{thm}

-\begin{rem} The result given in Theorem \ref{thm:jejm} is same with the result addressed in Theorem 1 in Alberti and Capdeboscq\ucite{gayc}, however we derive the result by developing a new approach.
+\begin{rem} The result of Theorem \ref{thm:jejm} is same with the result addressed in Theorem 1 in \ucite{gayc}; however, we derive the result by developing a new approach.
 We obtain the subsequent new regularity results given in the theorems below based on the approach developed in this theorem. \end{rem} Based on the $\mathcal{H}^{1}$-regularity, by applying the Stampacchia interpolation theorem, we derive the $\mathcal{W}^{1,p}$ estimate of $H$ for every $p \geq 2$ when the coefficient $\varepsilon^{-1}(x)$ is simply continuous.

 \begin{thm}[$\mathcal{W}^{1,p}$ regularity] Let $\mu(x)\in \mathcal{W}^{1,3+\delta}(\Omega)^{3\times 3}$, where $\delta>0$.
-Suppose $\varepsilon^{-1}(x)\in \mathcal{C}^0(\Omega)^{3\times3}$ is a positive definite matrix, $J_m,J_e \in \mathcal{L}^2(\Omega)$ and $G \in \mathcal{H}_{\textrm{loc}}(\textrm{curl};\Omega)$.
+Suppose $\varepsilon^{-1}(x)\in \mathcal{C}^0(\Omega)^{3\times3}$ is a positive definite matrix, $J_m \in {\mathcal{W}^{1,p}(\Omega)}$ $J_e \in \mathcal{L}^p(\Omega)$ and $G \in \mathcal{H}_{\textrm{loc}}(\textrm{curl};\Omega)$.
 If $H$ is a weak solution of equations \eqref{equ:3.2} and \eqref{equ:3.3}, with the boundary conditions \eqref{equ:2.3x} and \eqref{equ:2.4x}, then $H\in \mathcal{W}^{1,p}(\Omega)$ for every $p \geq 2$ and

 where $\frac{1}{p}+\frac{1}{q}=1$. \end{thm}

 \begin{rem} To produce the same regularity result, we assume that $\varepsilon^{-1}(x)$ is simply continuous and $\mu(x)\in \mathcal{W}^{1,3+\delta}(\Omega)^{3\times 3}$ while Theorem 3 in \ucite{gayc} assumes that both $\mu(x)$ and $\varepsilon(x)$ are in $\mathcal{W}^{1,3+\delta}(\Omega)^{3\times 3}$. \end{rem}